gdorfsmanhopkins/staticAnimations/README.md

 Code and accompanying files for the article: Deformation Spaces and Static Animations__

 This repository contains code to help the user work alongside the tutorial (Section 5.2) in the article referenced above.
-This includes:__
+This includes:<br>
 --A Mathematica notebook for generating an image stack of deforming polar stars (StarPlot.nb)__ --A complete image stack of polar stars in PNG format (Folder containing files of the form polarStar_XXXX.PNG)__ --A STL file exported from Chimera before postprocessing (starPlotPreProcess.stl)__